 Pianist Jason Ridgeway | Soprano Gelsey Bell

-Boasting a “rich, pliant, full-bodied” style that transports audiences “to the heart of dance itself” (The New York Times), Richard Alston Dance Company returned to PEAK Performances in early 2020 for its final American engagement before the company closed its doors after a quarter of a century.
-A selection of recent works highlights the unflagging invention of this beloved group, led by Richard Alston, one of the world’s finest choreographers currently celebrating his 50th year of making dances.
-Performed to live music, Alston’s witty Brahms Hungarian is presented alongside Shine On, the last piece the choreographer will create for the company.
+Richard Alston Dance Company returned to the Alexander Kasser Theater for its final American engagement before the company closed its doors after more than 25 years.
+A selection of signature works including Brahms Hungarian, highlights the unflagging invention of this beloved group, led by Sir Richard Alston, one of the world’s finest choreographers celebrating his 50th year of making dances.

 TV broadcast premiere and available online beginning Sunday, February 14, 2021, at 8PM